chrishuges/projectsWorkspace/sorensenLab/relatedToHaifeng/sequencing20220711_nbCellLineMycNPmid29379199/20220713File3_reprocessingChipSeqData.md

 done
 ```

+Note - I had to go back and reprocess these data for coverage because I mistakenly had it only calculate for chr11, so this is why there is a 'coverageMapping.sh' script in the results directory.
+Otherwise, everything was done as above.
 Now we move on to peak calling using [MACS](https://github.com/macs3-project/MACS).
 There is a great walkthrough of this process [here](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html).
 Also [here](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) for discussion of deepTools, specifically bamCoverage.

 The first file here is for narrow peak calling on the transcription factors.